Off-Grid Solar Without Battery

 one solar panel pointing to a battery and a light.
 The battery has a red cross over it.

-This article will tell you how you can run off-grid solar without batteries.
+This article will tell you how to use solar panels directly without a battery.

 Type of Loads